Kristin Kreuk: Personal life

 Kreuk holds a purple belt in Shotokan karate, and is learned in acrobatics and wushu.

-Kreuk moved back to Vancouver in September 2022, after living in Toronto for a few years to study her undergraduate degree and pursue producing opportunities.
-She stated on Live! with Kelly and Michael in October 2012 that she is a pescetarian.
+Kreuk moved back to Vancouver in September 2022, after living in Toronto for a few years to study for her undergraduate degree and to pursue producing opportunities.
+She stated on Live with Kelly and Michael in October 2012 that she is a pescetarian.

-In November 2017, Kreuk and her Smallville co-star Allison Mack were linked to a multi-level marketing organization and cult known as NXIVM, which was founded by Keith Raniere.
-In March 2018, following Raniere's arrest, Kreuk disclosed on her Twitter account that she had joined NXIVM believing it was a "self-help" group but left in 2014, and had not witnessed any illegal or nefarious activities during her time in the group.
-Kreuk's statement was backed by actress Sarah Edmondson, who had participated in exposing NXIVM's activities.
-Mack later stated that Kruek recruited her to the cult.
+In April 2018, her Smallville co-star Allison Mack was arrested for her involvement in NXIVM, a cult founded by Keith Raniere.
+Mack stated in November 2025 that Kreuk had introduced her to NXIVM in 2006.
+In March 2018, following Raniere's arrest, Kreuk had previously disclosed on her Twitter account that she had joined NXIVM in 2006, when she was 23, believing it was a "self-help" group but left in 2013, and had not witnessed any illegal or nefarious activities during her time in the group.
+Kreuk's statement was backed by actress and former NXIVM member Sarah Edmondson, who left in 2017 and helped expose its activities.